HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/usage.md

 Tab command completion is available for interactive mode in multiple capacities.
 See the features below.

-##### Commands
+##### Completing commands

 Tab command completion is available for viewing and completing commands.

 ![Tab complete commands](images/tab_command.gif "Tab complete commands")

-##### Types
+##### Completing types

 Redfish resources and properties are associated to a data type also called resource type or just type.
 To view or modify a resource, you must first select its type.

 :::info TIP